jucazyn/jucazyn.github.io/_pages/physics-track.md

 - **Fundamentals of Thermodynamics** taught by Prof. José F. Custódio Filho
   - In a nutshell: traditional approach from a macroscopic perspective
 - **Philosophy of Mathematics** taught by Prof. Jonas R. Becker Arenhart
-  - In a nutshell: also covered applicability of math to the world
+  - In a nutshell: also discussed Wigner, Einstein, Poincaré, etc.

 ## 2024/1
 - **Quantum Mechanics I** taught by Prof. Eduardo I. Duzzioni